 Why These Courses are Important

 Don't take just our word for it!
-Second Lieutenant Stephen Beal, of North Carolina Wing's Tar River Composite Squadron, shared,
+First Lieutenant Stephen Beal, of North Carolina Wing's Tar River Composite Squadron, shared,

 "Crazy thing: I started to get interested in cyber security/networking due to being a CAP member and having access to Cisco Academy through their partnership.
 I took some cohorts and I decided to go enroll in the local community college to get a secondary degree in IT because of it.
 I’m going into my second semester and so far, all my classes have used Cisco Networking Academy and are actually almost the very same courses I took with the CAP cohorts!
 Long story short: the cohort educational material is great and your given access to material and coursework that college students are paying to take!”